Allar/ue5-style-guide/README.md

 ## Principles<sup>[1](#ref-1)</sup>

+These principles have been adapted from [idomatic.js style guide](https://github.com/rwaldron/idiomatic.js/).

 ### If your UE4 project already has a style guide, you should follow it.

 If you are working on a project or with a team that has a pre-existing style guide, it should be respected.
 Any inconsistency between and existing style guide and this guide should defer to the existing.